 Rose lives with his wife, Barbara, on Long Island with their daughters, Alyssa and Chelsea.

-Josh Lewin, a versatile announcer who has broadcast baseball, football and hockey on the club and national level since 1995, enters his fourth season as an announcer with the Mets and his second on 710 WOR.
+Josh Lewin, a versatile announcer who has broadcast baseball, football and hockey on the club and national level since 1995, has been an announcer with on the Mets Radio Network since 2012.

 From 2002-2010, he was the television play-by-play broadcaster for the Texas Rangers.

 Also part of Fox's Saturday National baseball coverage since 1996 and did games for Fox Sports Net's Baseball package from 1998-2001...Has broadcast the American League Division Series and National League Division Series games for Fox and also has performed as a "dugout reporter" in the American League Championship Series and National League Championship Series.

 Since July 2005, has been the radio play-by-play voice for the San Diego Chargers.

 Called Detroit Tigers games on Fox Sports Net Detroit from 1998-2001.

 Previously a member of the Chicago Cubs WGN-TV broadcast team and did radio games for the Baltimore Orioles in 1995 and 1996.